twpkevin06222/MasterThesis/README.md

 Patient similarity classification is able to draw a discriminate decision boundary for the detection of clinically significant prostate cancer.
 In turn, this discovery would act as a critical clinical decision support for biopsies and prevent over-diagnosis.
-In addition to prostate cancer classification, the sub-optimal task of this thesis is to exploit the capability of CBIR on volumetric medical images with margin-based softmax loss.
+In addition to prostate cancer classification, the sub-optimal task of this work is to exploit the capability of CBIR on volumetric medical images with margin-based softmax loss.
 Through the implementation of CBIR, the work aims to investigate the extension of margin-based softmax loss on the context of visual similarity in